The 2019 DISQUIET Literary Prize and Fellowship Winners

 Jeremy Klemin, “Jellyfish in Portuguese is Água Viva”

 Lucy McKeon, “And So I Began to Look”

 Julie Marie Wade, “Mrs. Wilson [Or a Study of Postmodernism and the Many Ways That Walls Are Broken]”

 (will receive free tuition for the 2019 Disquiet Program as well as publication in The Common)

 Ama Codjoe was raised in Youngstown, Ohio with roots in Memphis and Accra.
-Ama has been awarded support from Cave Canem, Saltonstall, Jerome, and Rauschenberg foundations, as well as from Crosstown Arts, Callaloo Creative Writing Workshop, Hedgebrook, and the MacDowell Colony.
-Her poems have appeared in Gulf Coast Online, Virginia Quarterly Review, Callaloo, and elsewhere.
-Ama is the recipient of a 2017 Rona Jaffe Writer’s Award, the Georgia Review’s 2018 Loraine Williams Poetry Prize, and a 2019 NEA Creative Writing Fellowship.
+She is the author of Blood of the Air, winner of the eighth annual Drinking Gourd Chapbook Poetry Prize, forthcoming from Northwestern University Press in April 2020.
+Ama has been awarded support from Cave Canem, Jerome, Robert Rauschenberg, and Saltonstall foundations, as well as from Callaloo Creative Writing Workshop, Crosstown Arts, Hedgebrook, and the MacDowell Colony.
+Her recent poems have appeared in The Georgia Review, Gulf Coast Online, Virginia Quarterly Review, and elsewhere.
+Ama is the recipient of a 2017 Rona Jaffe Writer’s Award, The Georgia Review’s 2018 Loraine Williams Poetry Prize, and a 2019 NEA Creative Writing Fellowship.

 FINALISTS IN POETRY: